we just uploaded a video for our latest single:

-this time it is a new and original song.
-This new track is released digital only and available on all the download and streaming platforms.
-Here are the links to a few popular ones.
+This track is released digital only and available on all the download and streaming platforms.
+Here are the links to a few popular ones:

 Today KuvVer Records released our new single:

-The single is released digital only and available on all stream and download platforms
+The single is released digital only and is available on all digital platforms.